 Awesome tender, melt-in-your mouth colorful cookies.
 Adapted slightly from The Girl Who Ate Everything

 - 1 (3.4 oz.) pkg. instant pistachio pudding mix

 - (optional) green food coloring

-Beat the butter in a large mixing bowl until fluffy.
+- Beat the butter in a large mixing bowl until fluffy.
 Add the powdered sugar, pudding mix, and flour.
-Mix until combined.
-The mixture may seem dry at first but will come together after beating.
+Mix and continue beating until combined.
 Add the almond extract along with a couple of drops of green food coloring (optional if you want the cookies be a brighter green color).

-Finely chop the maraschino cherries.
-Pat the cherries very dry - removing all of the juice and excess liquid.
-You want to make sure you dry the red juice or you may turn your cookies a not-so-pretty color.
-Gently stir in the chopped cherries.
+- Finely chop the maraschino cherries and pat them very dry - removing all of the juice and excess liquid.
+If you think they're dry, pat them one more time or the red juice may turn your cookies a weird and non-appetizing color.
+Stir in the chopped cherries.